WildMeOrg/old_wildme-docs/docs/researchers/ia_pipeline.md

 ### Kaggle7

 Kaggle7 is a deep learning approach to identifying individual humpback whale flukes based on one of the winning entries from a Kaggle competition.
-Kaggle7 is highly effective at identifying individual humpback whales by their natural fluke patterning, however it must be re-trained when new whale individuals are added to a catalog.
-Like many deep learning competition winners, this algorithm is highly optimized for its task and cannot be cross-applied to other wildlife challenges.
+Kaggle7 is highly effective at identifying individual humpback whales by their natural fluke patterning.
+However, it must occasionally be re-trained when new whale individuals are added to a catalog.
+Like many deep learning competition winners, this algorithm is optimized for its specific task and cannot be cross-applied to other wildlife challenges.
 It is also highly subjective to the quality of the data in a humpback catalog, with performance degrading significantly (due to machine-learned errors) if the catalog is not already very well curated.

 Example Wildbook Species: humpback whales